 Kellye Hebert, Ph.D.

-Dr. Kellye Hebert is a Trial Consultant with Dispute Dynamics, Inc. She has seven years of experience as a trial consultant.
-Dr. Hebert's litigation consulting experience includes case theme and strategy development, change of venue surveys, community attitude surveys, witness preparation, jury selection, mock trial/focus group jury research, and post-trial interviews in a variety of case types, including antitrust, conspiracy, contract, employment, energy, fraud, intellectual property/patents, professional negligence, medical malpractice, personal injury, product liability, wrongful death, and murder.
+Dr. Kellye Hebert is a Senior Trial Consultant with Dispute Dynamics, Inc. She joined Dispute Dynamics in 2003.
+Dr. Hebert's litigation consulting experience includes case theme and strategy development, change of venue surveys, community attitude surveys, witness preparation, jury selection, mock trial/focus group jury research, shadow juries, and post- trial interviews in a variety of case types, including antitrust, conspiracy, contract, employment, energy, fraud, intellectual property/patents, professional negligence, medical malpractice, personal injury, product liability, wrongful death, and murder.
 Her social science background provides the basis of her expertise in applied statistics, attitude measurement, experimental design, scale construction, survey/questionnaire development, expert testimony, sexual harassment, and program evaluation.

-Prior to joining DDI, Dr. Hebert was an Adjunct Professor at the University of California, Irvine and California State University, Fullerton, where she taught various courses in legal and cognitive psychology.
+Prior to joining Dispute Dynamics, Dr. Hebert was an Adjunct Professor at the University of California, Irvine and California State University, Fullerton, where she taught various courses in legal and cognitive psychology.
 She has also taught courses on Research Methods, Small Group Behavior, Social Psychology, and Sensation and Perception.

 Dr. Hebert is the author of several articles and conference presentations on jury decision-making, expert testimony, scientific evidence, eyewitness memory, scientific jury selection, elder abuse and neglect, and other topics related to psychology and the law.
 Additionally, she has conducted program evaluations for various entities, including programs within the juvenile justice system in Miami-Dade County, Florida, as part of a strategic planning initiative.